hacksu/Rust-Wiki-Random/readme.md

 I can only suggest if you want to get better at it make a project with it.
 This project is the start of one such possible project.
 If you like it make more with it.

+## Cargo and Hello World

+One of the advantages I didn't mention with Rust is it's superior standardization.
+I almost feel bad saying this, but the amount of trouble I've had trying to install relatively simple C++ libraries is incredible.
+Node has npm.
+Python has pip.
+C++ has nothing.
+Rust though has Cargo.
+Cargo is similar to npm if your familiar with that.
+It's both a build system and a dependency system.
+It Will collect all our dependencies and turn them into one executable.
+We can even tell it to run our project and compile at the same time.

+To start with just download and extract or clone the repository at https://github.com/hacksu/Rust-Wiki-Random and cd into it in your terminal.
+Then run `cargo run`.
+It should compile the project and spit out `Hello World!`.
+If it doesn't something been installed wrong.

+Open the folder in your text editor of choice.
+I find Atom can be opened with `atom .` Take a look at `main.rs` (it may help to install language support).

+Right now it just has:

+        fn main() {
+            println!("Hello World!")
+        }
+Like many languages when the executable is run, the `main` function is called.
+In rust functions are defined with the fn keyword.
+The next line should also make sense to to people who've programmed in other languages.
+It's a "function" call to print the string it's passed (actually a macro, we'll get to that in a sec).